glencoesoftware/bioformats2raw/README.md

 Unpack the distribution:

     cd build/distributions
-    unzip mrxs2raw-$VERSION.zip
+    unzip bioformats2raw-$VERSION.zip
-    cd mrxs2raw-$VERSION
+    cd bioformats2raw-$VERSION

 Run the conversion:

-    bin/mrxs2raw /path/to/file.mrxs /path/to/n5-pyramid --resolutions 6
+    bin/bioformats2raw /path/to/file.mrxs /path/to/n5-pyramid --resolutions 6
+    bin/bioformats2raw /path/to/file.svs /path/to/n5-pyramid --resolutions 6

 Maximum tile dimensions are can be configured with the `--tile_width` and `--tile_height` options.
 Defaults can be viewed with
-`bin/mrxs2raw --help`.  `--resolutions` is optional; if omitted, the number of resolutions is set so that the smallest resolution is no greater than 256x256.
+`bin/bioformats2raw --help`.  `--resolutions` is optional; if omitted, the number of resolutions is set so that the smallest resolution is no greater than 256x256.